 Carbon Dioxide (CO2) Extraction

 The main advantage of CO2 extraction is that it’s highly tunable, which means you can choose what to extract by changing the temperature and pressure (1).
-But CO2 extraction equipment is costly and requires expertise.
+However, CO2 extraction equipment is costly and requires expertise.

 Supercritical CO2 Extraction